 More importantly, what is your expectation of the teachers on your child’s learning journey?
 Do you need them to help with areas such as toilet training and weaning?

-6. How does the school ensure a safe environment for my child?
+6. How does the preschool ensure a safe environment for my child?

-Given the amount of time spent at school each day, you need to be assured that your child is in good hands, in a safe and clean environment conducive for learning and growth.
+Given the amount of time spent at the preschool each day, you need to be assured that your child is in good hands, in a safe and clean environment conducive for learning and growth.

 During the entire course of the day at school, is there a system in place to ensure proper supervision, so that no child is left unattended at any time?
 Is the school’s environment, including its furniture, play materials and classroom setups, also designed with the children’s safety in mind?